Efficient and robust multi-task learning in the brain with modular latent primitives: Discussion

 \section{Discussion}

-We presented a new approach for multi-task learning leveraging modular task primitives.
-Inspired by the organization of brain activity and the need to minimize training cost, we developed a network made up of functional modules that provide useful dynamics for solving a number of different tasks.

-We showed that our approach is able to achieve high performance across all tasks, while not suffering from the effects of task order or task interference that might arise with other multi-task learning approaches \cite{duncker_organizing_2020,zenke_continual_2017}.
-What is more, our approach achieves high performance with around an order of magnitude less parameters compared to other approaches.
-It scales better with tasks, thus reducing overall training cost.
+We present a new approach for multi-task learning leveraging pre-trained modular latent primitives that act as inductive biases acquired through evolution or previous experience on shared statistics of a task corpus.
+The modules are inspired from organization of brain activity and provide useful dynamics for solving a number of different tasks; including those that are not in the corpus used for pre-training, but share some structure with it (i.e.,~generalization).
+We showed that our approach achieves high performance across all tasks, while not suffering from the effects of task order or task interference that might arise with other continual learning approaches \cite{duncker_organizing_2020,zenke_continual_2017}.
+Crucially, our approach achieves high performance with $\sim2$ orders of magnitude fewer parameter updates compared to other approaches (even including the pre-training phase) at the cost of only a moderate increase in the number of total parameters.
+MoLaP scales better with tasks, thus reducing overall training cost.

-Our results also show that networks composed of task modules are more robust to perturbations, even when perturbations are specifically targeted at a particular module.
-As readouts may drawn upon dynamics in different modules, task performance may not be drastically affected by the failure of any one particular module.
+Our results also show that networks composed of pre-trained task modules are more robust to perturbations, even when perturbations are specifically targeted at particular modules.
+As readouts may draw upon dynamics across different modules, task performance is not drastically affected by the failure of any one particular module.
 The lower performance of the fully connected modular network may be due to the trained connection weights, which increase the inter-connectivity of different cell clusters and thus the susceptibility of local cell clusters to perturbations in distal parts of the network.